jgruber/tmos-cloudinit/README.md

 ### Things You Can Add to Your Userdata ###

-In addition to the delcared elements, this module also supports `cloud-config` delcarations for `ssh_authorized_keys`.
+In addition to the delcared elements, these modules also supports `cloud-config` delcarations for `ssh_authorized_keys`.
 Any declared keys will be authorized for the TMOS root account.

 ### additional userdata ###